-The long valley of Strathnaver runs for seventeen miles south from Bettyhill to Altnaharra and was once heavily populated.
-It formed part of the 1.5 million acre estates of the Countess of Sutherland and her husband, the Marquess of Stafford (later to become the Duke and Duchess of Sutherland), from which 15,000 people were cleared between 1811 and 1821, mostly by the estate factor, Patrick Sellar.
-The Countess of Sutherland, in a move unusual for the time, had a replacement village built near the coast on the east side of the mouth of the River Naver.
+It was once heavily populated.
+The strath formed part of the 1.5 million acre estates of the Countess of Sutherland and her husband, the Marquess of Stafford (later to become the Duke and Duchess of Sutherland), from which 15,000 people were cleared between 1811 and 1821, mostly by the estate factor, Patrick Sellar.
+The Countess of Sutherland, in a move unusual for the time, had a resettlement village built near the coast on the east side of the mouth of the River Naver.
 This she named after herself as Bettyhill.
+(Continues below images...)

 Bettyhill today has three distinctly different areas.
-The main centre is focused on the more modern housing and the Bettyhill Hotel, found on the main road as it climbs east above the River Naver.
-Spreading east from this in a sheltered bowl are the older areas of the village, including the Parish Church of Farr, now the Strathnaver Museum.
-To the north is the rock framed sandy beach of Farr Bay and, to the west and beyond the River Naver, the still more stunning expanse of sand making up Torrisdale Bay.
+The main centre is focused on the more modern housing and the Bettyhill Hotel, found on the main road as it climbs to the east above the River Naver.
+Spreading east from this in a sheltered bowl are the older areas of settlement, including the Parish Church of Farr, now the Strathnaver Museum.
+To the north is the rock framed sandy beach of Farr Bay and, to the west and beyond the River Naver, the still more stunning expanse of sand making up the north-facing Torrisdale Bay.

-Bettyhill Hotel started life in 1819, though it has grown steadily since.
-Its location is superb, giving magnificent views to the north west over Torrisdale Bay.
+The Bettyhill Hotel started life in 1819, though it has grown steadily since.
+Its location is superb, giving magnificent views to the north-west over Torrisdale Bay.
 At other end of the village is the Farr Bay Inn, built as a manse in 1819.

 Making your way to the north then west from the main part of the village brings you to Bettyhill's now rather lonely pier, in the mouth of the River Naver and opposite a wide expanse of rock-backed dunes.
 In the early days of the village this formed an important fishing station.
 Today little but the pier itself remains, and even the name, Navermouth, no longer appears on Ordnance Survey maps.